totem-tech/documentation/nodes-docs/howto-setup-nodes.md

 # Setup Totem KAPEX Nodes on VPS

-The setup was performed on Linux Ubuntu 22.04
+The setup was performed on Linux Ubuntu 22.04 and can be used on VPS/droplets from various service providers.

+In this document we will go through the various node types that exist for KAPEX and how to configure them.
+The node types are:

+* Boot Node

+* UI/RPC Node.

+    * _This node type is also useful for centralised exchanges in order to setup API endpoints._

+* Collator Node

+* Archive Node

+* Vanilla Full Node

+We will be using our `totem-collator` from the dockerhub repository in all the examples.
+If you wish to compile a node from scratch some of the setting apply, but some do not.
+We recommend thereofore that the docker image is used.

+#### User ID conflict with Docker

-Upon initial creation of the droplet/server you must remove any user with the `UID=1000` as this conflicts with the Docker container permissions.
-Usually if one exists it is a user called `ubuntu` with this `UID`.
+Upon initial creation of the droplet/server you must remove any user with the `UID=1000` as this conflicts with the KAPEX Docker image permissions which we will be using here.

-It is assumed that as this is a fresh system creation and you are already loged in as a root user.
-If not then switch to the root user with `sudo su`.
+For example on a fresh Ubuntu install there may be a user called `ubuntu` with this `UID`.
+Follow these steps to remove this user and create a fresh one.

 ```shell
 # check for user with UID 1000